wusteven815/wusteven815/README.md

 </div>

-I'm Steven, a first year at the University of Waterloo's Data Science Honours co-op program!
-I enjoy programming and computer science, so I hope I can either transfer to the CS program or match my courses as close as possible.
+I'm Steven, a second year at the University of Waterloo's Computer Science Honours co-op program!

 ---